DesperatePeter/starsector-advanced-weapon-control/README.md

 If you bind the numpad numbers as secondary weapon group keys, this mod won't work at all.
 If this becomes an issue for you, please let me know, and I will try to implement a solution.

-### Setting fire modes for allied ships ###

-You can simply set up fire modes for allied ships by running a simulation with them and adjusting fire modes.
-Alternatively, you can target allied ships in combat by using the R-Key and then adjust their fire modes via the NUMPAD-Keys.
-The next time you deploy that ship, its fire modes will be loaded automatically.

-NOTE: The allied ship AI will "manually" fire weapons independent of their fire mode, but still often rely on autofire.
-So, think of fire modes for allied ships as suggestions, not hard rules.

 ### Gunnery Control GUI ###

 If you don't like having to set up your ships firing modes during (simulated) combat, there is also a dialog interface available.